Park bookings and consents

 Prohibited and restricted activities

-Find out which activities are prohibited or restricted in parks.
+Find out which activities Council prohibits or restricts in parks.

 How to apply